 Oral Surgery & Extractions in Atlanta

-Experienced, competent oral surgery and minimally invasive extractions
+Experienced, competent surgery and minimally invasive extractions

 Dr. Padolsky has been performing oral surgery for many, many years.
 He is a highly skilled and competent dentist and you can trust that he will keep you comfortable throughout your procedure.

 Dr. Padolsky will make every effort to save your tooth, however, there are conditions where a tooth extraction may be necessary, including if a tooth needs to be extracted in preparation for placing a dental implant.
 Dr. Padolsky is very skilled at performing oral surgery, and his methods for removing teeth are gentle and minimally invasive.
-With his advanced techniques, he can quickly extract teeth with little or no discomfort and no damage to the surrounding teeth and tissues.
+With his advanced oral surgery techniques, he can quickly extract teeth with little or no discomfort and no damage to the surrounding teeth and tissues.

 Before removing your tooth, Dr. Padolsky will completely numb your mouth, making the injections as comfortable and painless as possible.
 Once the tooth and gum is completely numb, he will gently and quickly extract your tooth.
 When the tooth extraction procedure is finished, sutures (stitches) will be placed so your gum heals properly.

 Your last set of molars will typically emerge during your late teens or early twenties.
 These are your wisdom teeth.
 If these teeth do not fully erupt into the mouth because of blockage from other teeth, we call them “impacted.”
 Impacted wisdom teeth may cause infection or damage to other teeth and bone.

 Dr. Padolsky performs oral surgery by extracting wisdom teeth one side at a time so patients will still have one side of their mouth to chew with while the other side recovers.
 Because of Dr. Padolsky’s minimally invasive extraction techniques, many of his patients don’t need to take pain medication afterwards.